-Turn the ignition on.
-If using a passenger headset get your passenger to hold one of the passenger headset speakers over their ear, so that they can monitor and learn what you are experiencing.
+Turn the bikes ignition on, after again checking and making sure that no parts will fall onto the hot exhaust etc. Get your assistant to hold one of the passenger headset speakers over their ear, so that they can monitor and learn what you are experiencing, and also get them to hold the riders headset ambient noise sensor, ready to blow hard into the end.

-While holding one of the riders headset speakers over your own ear, place the BEIGE SIDE of your microphone AGAINST YOUR LIPS and without shouting, project your voice positively through it, as if to someone 5 meters (16') away.
+While holding one of the riders headset speakers over your own ear, place the BEIGE SIDE of your microphone AGAINST YOUR LIPS and without shouting, project your voice positively through it, as if to someone 3 meters (10') away.
 Try gently moving the microphone around (with it still touching your lips) while making a continuous positive tone noise to find the microphone LOUD SPOT (the loudest point).